 You can also download these NCERT Solutions for Class 7 English in PDF format through the link provided below.

-Access answers to NCERT Solutions for Class 7 English Chapter 9 A Tiger In the House here
+Access Answers to NCERT Class 7 English Chapter 9 A Tiger In the House

 A TIGER IN THE HOUSE

 NCERT Solutions Class 7 English – Chapter 9

 Question 1.
 “He had the distinction of being the only member of the party to have bagged any game…”

 (i) Grandfather was the most distinguished member of the party.

 (ii) Grandfather was the only sportsperson in the party.